 Public companies and regulated entities seek Dixie's representation in complex securities-related government investigations.
 C-Suite officers and other professionals look to Dixie for representation in internal and SEC or other investigations when their careers are on the line.
 She is a lawyer's lawyer, representing law firms and lawyers under scrutiny.
+Her bench is deep and highly skilled.
 She analyzes lessons learned and especially enjoys counseling clients on how to avoid problems in the future.

 Jane Goldstein is co-head of Ropes & Gray’s mergers & acquisitions group and co-managing partner of the Boston office, maintaining offices in both New York and Boston.
-She is also co-head of the firm’s technology, media & telecommunications group and head of the retail & consumer brands industry group.
+She is also head of the retail & consumer brands industry group.

 Jane regularly participates as a guest speaker and panelist at industry events and is on the New York Bar Association Committee on Mergers, Acquisitions & Corporate Control Contests.
-Jane is also the Chair of the Board of Trustees of Green Mountain Valley School, Waitsfield, Vermont.
+Jane is also on the Board of Trustees for The Women’s Bar Foundation in Boston, Massachusetts.
 Jane has received recognition from various legal ranking publications, including IFLR 1000, Chambers, The Best Lawyers in America and Legal 500.